 Employees need to feel comfortable and calm in their physical work settings to produce their best work.
 Factors such as space management can considerably improve individuals’ wellness.

-For optimum office well-being, it’s imperative you create designated quiet zones that your employees can retreat to; whether it’s for calls, meetings, or just a place to relax for some peace and quiet.
+For optimum office well-being, create designated quiet zones that your employees can retreat to; whether it’s for calls, meetings, or just a place to relax for some peace and quiet.

 Moreover, the lighting, color displays, and overall design can affect employees’ productivity and mood levels too.
 Consider bringing nature inside the office.
 Plants better the quality of air that you breathe, and good air quality is an essential part of a healthy life.